Cognitive Behavioural Therapy in London & Online

 How Much does CBT Therapy in London Cost?
 Can I Use my Insurance Provider for CBT in London?

 As one of the most evidence-based approaches to psychotherapy and counselling, CBT is a very popular choice these days.
 Costs per session can vary greatly between practitioners and clinics.
 However, at Therapy Central CBT will cost just as much as any other approach.
 We believe that therapy should not a be privilege and thus our fees are among the most competitive in Central London.
 CBT (self-funded) will cost a maximum of 95£ per 50-minute session.
 See a full list of fees, including discounted rates here.

-We regularly deliver CBT for clients who wish to use their private healthcare insurance cover to pay for their sessions.
-AXA PPP, AVIVA, CIGNA, WPA and VITALITY, are amongst our insurance partners.
+We regularly deliver CBT for clients who wish to use their private healthcare insurance cover to pay for their sessions, including: AXA Health, Aviva, Cigna, Bupa and WPA.
 Visit our Fees & Insurance page for more information about using your private healthcare insurance to cover your CBT sessions.